Blue spruce: Rooting habits

+Blue spruce seedlings have shallow roots that penetrate approximately 2.5 in into the soil during the first year of growth.
+Although freezing can't damage much in blue spruce, frost heaving will cause seedling loss.
+Shadows in late spring and early autumn minimize this frost heaving loss.
+Despite the shallow roots, blue spruce is able to resist strong winds.

 Pests and diseases

 The blue spruce is attacked by two species of Adelges, an aphid-like insect that causes galls to form.
 Nymphs of the pineapple gall adelgid form galls at the base of twigs which resemble miniature pineapples and those of the Cooley's spruce gall adelgid cause cone-shaped galls at the tips of branches.
 The larva of the spruce budworm eat the buds and growing shoots while the spruce needle miner hollows out the needles and makes them coalesce in a webbed mass.
 An elongated white scale insect, the pine needle scale feeds on the needles causing fluffy white patches on the twigs and aphids also suck sap from the needles and may cause them to fall and possibly dieback.
 Mites can also infest the blue spruce, especially in a dry summer, causing yellowing of the oldest needles.
-Another insect pest is the spruce beetle (Dendroctonus rufipennis) which bores under the bark.
-It often first attacks trees which have blown over by the wind and when the larvae mature two years afterwards, a major outbreak occurs and vast numbers of beetles attack nearby standing trees.
+An occasional insect pest is the spruce beetle (Dendroctonus rufipennis) which bores under the bark.
+It is much more likely to use Engelmann spruces as the host trees and generally prefers to feed on trees that have been knocked over unless their numbers become very high.

 The blue spruce is susceptible to several needle casting diseases which cause the needles to turn yellow, mottled or brown before they fall off.
 Various rust diseases also affect the tree causing yellowing of the needles as well as needle fall.
 Canker caused by Cytospora attacks one of the lower branches first and progressively makes its way higher up the tree.
 The first symptom is the needles turning reddish-brown and falling off.
 Meanwhile, patches of white resin appear on the bark and the branch eventually dies.